Significant provisions of the House and Senate Tax Bills relevant to charitable donors.

 - Most of the provisions of the House Tax Bill and the Senate Tax Bill would become effective for tax years beginning after 2017.
 However, many of the Senate Tax Bill’s provisions, including the changes to the charitable deduction, tax rates, and other deductions, would expire after 2025.
 The law would then revert back to current law.

 These charts review the tax proposals most relevant to charitable donors in the Tax Cuts and Jobs Act passed November 16, 2017 by the House of Representatives (the House Tax Bill) and the Tax Cuts and Jobs Act passed by the Senate Committee on Finance on November 16, 2017 and passed by the Senate Budget Committee on November 28, 2017 (the Senate Tax Bill).
-The full Senate is now considering the Tax Bill.
+A conference committee of the House and Senate are now reconciling the Bills.
 The charts also compare the proposed changes to current law.

 Please read important disclosures at the end of the article.Download Article Contact an Expert